Are you considering buying a gravel bike but don’t know how to choose it? You are in the right place.

 There are 3 main types of gravel bikes:

-Gravel bikes for bike touring are usually equipped with 700c wheels and narrow tires.
-Their geometry is more upright and relaxed compared to the gravel bike categories above.
+- Gravel bikes for bike touring usually have 700c wheels and narrow tires.
+Their geometry is more upright and relaxed than the gravel bike categories above.
 They also come with included rear and front racks.
 This makes them suitable for bike touring and long bike adventures.

 Gravel bikes usually have a frame made of aluminum, carbon, steel, or titanium.
 This depends mainly on the price of the bike.